-- 1. The plugin needs to be available for the version that you want to benchmark (5.5.0 in the example above). - 2.
+- 1. The plugin needs to be available for the version that you want to benchmark (7.12.0 in the example above). - 2.
 Rally will choose the most appropriate branch in the team repository before starting the benchmark.
-In practice, this will most likely be branch "5" for this example.
-Therefore you need to ensure that your plugin configuration is also available on that branch.
-See the README in the team repository to learn how the versioning scheme works.
+See the documentation on how branches are mapped to Elasticsearch versions.